Some thoughts on the conceptual immune system of the “Synthesis”

 Before proceeding further, please bear in mind that a theory is different from the bad arguments used to support the theory and to reject alternatives.
 Strawman arguments about mutationism and orthogenesis are not part of a neo-Darwinian theory of evolution: instead they belong to a culture or thought-collective associated with the neo-Darwinian theory.

 When our focus is on identifying and evaluating theories, our main concern is the third column rather than the second one.
-Critics of neo-Darwinism rarely state ideas in the second column, and often state ideas in the third column.
-If our goal is to understand reality, we consider the best version of a theory, not the stupid version: a genuine approach to scientific inquiry requires a focus on the third column.
+In the long history of scientific criticism of neo-Darwinism, one sees the ideas in the third column repeatedly, whereas neo-Darwinian apologetics focus on the second column.
+If our goal is to understand reality, to understand how evolution works in nature, we are naturally drawn to the best version of a theory, not the stupid version most easily knocked down by facile arguments, i.e., a genuine approach to scientific inquiry requires a focus on the third column.

 However, if we want to understand how a thought-collective perpetuates itself decade after decade, we need to understand propaganda.
 In Synthesis propaganda, these excluded-middle arguments are used to maintain the all-important TINA doctrine: There Is No Alternative.